prediktech/smarti-docs/docs/jobs/manage-users.md

     1. Team name
     1. Description
     1. Select the Accountable User
     1. Select Team Members
     1. Select Area (optional)
 1. If the team is an Assessor Team, check the Assessor box.
 1. Click _SAVE_.

+> _Note: All configured users are able to be added to any team.
+For example, if you have assessor permissions you can be added to both assessor and non-assessor teams.
+In this case the rights of the assessor will override the restrictions of the feedback, meaning you are able to create, read, update and delete actions, comments and evidence (unless the assessment is in an approved state, in which case normal assessor rights will be enacted)._

 ### Edit Team
 1. To edit an existing team, click the edit icon ![image](../assets/screenshots/jobs/editIcon.png)